BWX Technologies (NYSE:BWXT) Issues FY 2022 Earnings Guidance

-BWX Technologies (NYSE:BWXT – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+BWX Technologies (NYSE:BWXT – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $3.08-$3.23 for the period, compared to the consensus earnings per share estimate of $3.14.
 The company issued revenue guidance of $2.26 billion-$2.29 billion, compared to the consensus revenue estimate of $2.20 billion.

 BWX Technologies Dividend Announcement

-Several hedge funds and other institutional investors have recently modified their holdings of BWXT.
-Wellington Management Group LLP increased its holdings in BWX Technologies by 4.0% during the 1st quarter.
-Wellington Management Group LLP now owns 5,683,810 shares of the technology company’s stock worth $306,130,000 after acquiring an additional 217,425 shares during the period.
-State Street Corp raised its position in shares of BWX Technologies by 11.9% in the first quarter.
-State Street Corp now owns 2,645,251 shares of the technology company’s stock worth $142,473,000 after buying an additional 281,441 shares in the last quarter.
-Capital Research Global Investors boosted its stake in BWX Technologies by 8.7% during the first quarter.
-Capital Research Global Investors now owns 2,632,834 shares of the technology company’s stock valued at $141,804,000 after buying an additional 211,329 shares during the period.
-Charles Schwab Investment Management Inc. grew its position in BWX Technologies by 6.1% during the first quarter.
-Charles Schwab Investment Management Inc. now owns 970,019 shares of the technology company’s stock worth $52,246,000 after buying an additional 55,596 shares in the last quarter.
-Finally, Dimensional Fund Advisors LP increased its stake in BWX Technologies by 4.4% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 896,750 shares of the technology company’s stock worth $48,304,000 after acquiring an additional 37,558 shares during the last quarter.
-97.26% of the stock is currently owned by institutional investors.
+A number of institutional investors have recently added to or reduced their stakes in the business.
+JPMorgan Chase & Co. raised its stake in shares of BWX Technologies by 23.7% in the 1st quarter.
+JPMorgan Chase & Co. now owns 170,652 shares of the technology company’s stock valued at $9,191,000 after purchasing an additional 32,688 shares in the last quarter.
+Raymond James Financial Services Advisors Inc. bought a new stake in BWX Technologies during the first quarter worth approximately $207,000.
+American Century Companies Inc. boosted its holdings in BWX Technologies by 14.8% during the first quarter.
+American Century Companies Inc. now owns 14,741 shares of the technology company’s stock worth $794,000 after buying an additional 1,902 shares in the last quarter.
+HighTower Advisors LLC purchased a new stake in shares of BWX Technologies in the 1st quarter valued at approximately $209,000.
+Finally, MetLife Investment Management LLC purchased a new stake in shares of BWX Technologies in the 1st quarter valued at approximately $266,000.
+97.26% of the stock is owned by hedge funds and other institutional investors.

 BWX Technologies Company Profile